DomWilliams0/name-needed/.planning/active.md

 	* [ ] region load status can be unloaded, fully (can have slabs generated), partially (as a neighbour to a fully loaded region)
 	* [ ] does this make any tree merging across boundaries pointless, because trees are only placed during slab generation?
 * [ ] update readme to suggest downloading release instead of building from scratch
+* [ ] investigate perf issue of thousands of occlusion updates for empty all-air chunks